giftnuss/foodsharing/docs/contributing.md

 If you have any questions please reach out to us via slack: [yunity slack](https://slackin.yunity.org/) and join the #foodsharing-dev channel.

-## Coding guidelines

-We do have a few coding guidelines, mentioned at various places in these devdocs.
-In general, please use your common sense and make it fit with the existing code.

 ## Submitting an issue

 If you found an issue on the foodsharing website, then please submit it to our GitLab [issues](https://gitlab.com/foodsharing-dev/foodsharing/issues).